Summary of All DBMS_METADATA Subprograms

 Return Values

-if all SQL operations succeeded; FALSE
+TRUE if all SQL operations succeeded; FALSE if there were any errors.

 Usage Notes

 The encoding of the XML document is embedded in its CLOB or XMLType representation.
 The version of the metadata is embedded in the XML.
-The generated DDL is valid for the database version specified in OPENW
+The generated DDL is valid for the database version specified in OPENW.

 Exceptions